-Peter J. May is the Donald R. Matthews Distinguished Professor of American Politics at the University of Washington.
+Peter J. May is the Donald R. Matthews Distinguished Professor Emeritus of American Politics at the University of Washington.
 He completed his undergraduate degree in Mathematics and the Social Sciences at Dartmouth College in 1972 graduating magna cum laude with high distinction.
 He completed a Masters in Public Policy in 1976 and PhD in Public Policy in 1979 at the University of California, Berkeley.
 He came to the University of Washington in 1979 as assistant professor of political science.
 He has been at the University of Washington his entire academic career advancing to associate professor in 1985 and full professor in 1992.
-He is a core faculty member of the Center for American Politics and Public Policy and holds an adjunct appointment in the Evans School of Public Affairs.
+He retired in December 2014.
 May has been a visiting scholar at the U.S. Department of Interior (1997-78), a senior Fulbright Scholar and Visiting Fellow at the Australia National University (1991), a visiting professor at Aarhus University, Denmark (1998), a visiting professor at the University of Hong Kong (2009), and a research affiliate of the Danish National Centre for Social Research in Copenhagen.

 May’s research addresses policy processes, environmental regulation, and policymaking for natural hazards and disasters.
 His research about policy processes places him among the leading scholars in the field for which he has pioneered research addressing policy design and implementation, the coherence of policies, policy learning, and policy regimes.
 His current research considers problems that span multiple areas of policy and the challenges of creating and sustaining policy regimes to address them.
 His research on environmental regulation has addressed different approaches to environmental management, accountability issues posed by different regulatory regimes, and a variety of studies of regulatory enforcement and compliance.
 He has investigated these issues for various environmental issues in the United States, Australia, Denmark, and New Zealand.
 May is also noted for his research on policymaking for natural disasters and hazards.
 His book on the politics of and policymaking for disaster relief is one of the classics in the field.
 Other research contributions include studies of earthquake risk reduction policy and politics, and studies of environmental planning for hazard reduction.